michaelpitop/react-portfolio/README.md

 TO DO LIST:

 ~~ 1) Add animated image in homepage ~~

 ~~2) Provide more information in About page~~

 3) Properly display Project page

 ~~4) Same for Contact page~~

 ~~ 5) fix footer ~~

 6) change the size of the picture in About page

-7) add an email sent notification in contact page
+~~ 7) add an email sent notification in contact page ~~

+8) Add custom URL

+9) Add support for multiple screen sizes

+TBC in the future.
+Currently focusing on C# and .NET.

 <!-- # Getting Started with Create React App